kgrid/specs/docs/activationSpec.md

 Accept: application/json
 ```

 Activator MUST provide the list of kos on GET requests at {server path}/kos.
-This list MUST include metadata for each KO loaded from metadata.json files and it SHOULD include additional fields like status, original url and local url, if KOs are cached.
+This list MUST include metadata for each KO loaded from metadata.json files and it SHOULD include additional fields like status, original URL and local URL, if KOs are cached.
 It MAY include an error field, if there was an error in loading or installing the KO.

 Request: